tanepiper/svelte-formula/packages/docs-site/docs/options.md

 ### `locale`

-Sets the locale of the form - currently only used in field index sorting for multi-value fields
+Sets the locale of the form - currently not used

+### `messages`

+Used for localisation and custom messages, this is a `Object` containing a key that is the field `name` to apply the messages to.
+The value is another `Object` that contains the key for each error (e.g. `valueMissing`) and the value is the replacement string.

 ### `validators`

-An Object containing a key that is the field `name` to apply the validation to, the value is another object that contains each named validation function.
+An `Object` containing a key that is the field `name` to apply the validation to, the value is another object that contains each named validation function.
 The result are made available in the `validity` store.

 ### `formValidators`

-An Object containing a key that is the name of the validation rule, and the function that returns the validation result.
+An `Object` containing a key that is the name of the validation rule, and the function that returns the validation result.
 The results are available in the `formValidity` store

 When using custom `validators`